 Nikkor 45 2.8 TS (Tilt Shift)

 The sharpness and color that this lens renders is so lush.
 It is manual focus, only, but I often manually focus even on auto focus lenses, so the lack of auto focus does not bother me.
 Using the tilt/shift function to blur sections of the frame takes a little time to master, but the effect gives a dreamy feel to imagery and I enjoy the added ability to control the mood in my photos.
 When not tilted/shifted the lens functions beautifully in standard format.
+It reminds of the time I tried the best mirrorless camera, somehow, I get a similar feeling when using this.

 Macro was one of my first loves in photography.
 Closing down the world to just the small area in front of me allowed my eye to pay close attention to light, line, texture and shape, and the stillness of my non-moving subjects gave me time to leisurely compose images.
 Shooting macro is almost meditative and this lens, while not my sharpest, renders color beautifully.